sqlparser/gsp_demo/java/src/demos/columnImpact/readme.md

 ```

   - /xml option is valid only used together with /s option.
-  - /c option is valid only used together with /s option, only list source code in the select list.
+  - /c option is valid only used together with /s option, list source column in the select list only.
 	```
 	Department depends on: scott.emp.deptno
     Employees depends on: scott.emp
     Salary depends on: scott.emp.sal
 	```